wfroese/wfroese.github.io/_drafts/2019-year-in-review.md

 cover_alt_text: oracle database logo
 description: A review of how my 2019 went
 ---
 I always love reading year-in-review posts from other people.
-A year is a long enough period of time that a lot can happen if you're intentional about it, or it can just coast by and kind of disappear on you if you're not careful.
+A year is a long enough period of time that a lot can happen if you're intentional about it, or it can just coast by and kind of disappear if you're not careful.

 <!--end_excerpt-->